nasuni-labs/nasuni-api-utilities/README.md

     * Azure: Not Applicable - location is associated with the cred specified
     * Google: US-EAST1, NORTHAMERICA-NORTHEAST1, SOUTHAMERICA-EAST1 (Refer NMC for a complete list of supported regions)
     * on-prem object stores: None
-* permissions_policy: PUBLICMODE60 (PUBLIC), NTFS60 (NTFS Compatible), NTFSONLY710 (NTFS Exlusive)
+* permissions_policy: PUBLICMODE60 (PUBLIC), NTFS60 (NTFS Compatible), NTFSONLY710 (NTFS Exclusive)
 * policy: public (no auth), ads (active directory)
 * storage_class (required for Google): STANDARD, NEARLINE, COLDLINE, and ARCHIVE

 <!-- -->

-**Compatibility**: NMC API v1.2, NMC 23.2 and Edge Appliance 9.12 or higher required\
+**Compatibility**: NMC API v1.2, NMC 23.2, and Edge Appliance 9.12 or higher required\
 **Known Issues and Notes**:\
 Creating a volume using an existing encryption key: When referencing an existing encryption key rather than creating an encryption key, you should not include the “create_new_key”: “false” option.
 This must be omitted until Issue 27807 is fixed.

 New AWS regions should be opted-in before using them to create new volumes.

-Misleading terminology: The create volume API has an option that misleadingly reference to “cred” in its **Name**: auto_provision_cred.
-Counterintuitively, auto_provision_cred controls the provisioning of encryption keys (pgp), rather than Nasuni cloud credentials.
+Misleading terminology: The create volume API has an option that misleadingly references to “cred” in its **Name**: auto_provision_cred.
+Counterintuitively, auto_provision_cred controls the provisioning of encryption keys (PGP), rather than Nasuni cloud credentials.

 Use the List Cloud Credentials NMC API endpoint to obtain the cred_uuid of a credential to use with the create volume NMC API endpoint.\
 **Name**: CreateVolume.ps1